frugalware/frugalware.gitlab.io/content/package/os-prober.md

 sha1sum = "a86dc12788256bfcd6c25f622178d9bac8a9a6dd"
 depends = "['bash', 'grub2-mount']"
 +++
-Utility to detect other OSes on a set of drives."
+Utility to detect other OSes on a set of drives.

 {{< files text="show files" >}}* /usr/bin/linux-boot-prober
 * /usr/bin/os-prober